 Steel Tongue Drums

 Rockcreek Steel Drums welcomes the steel tongue drum as the newest member of the steel drum family.
 Its long sustain and rich tones complement the brighter tones and shorter sustain of the traditional steel drum.
-Whether you are a serious musician or a novice looking to have some fun at home, the tank drum is a great tool for anyone looking to make soothing sounds of their own.
+Whether you are a serious musician or a novice looking to have some fun at home, the tongue drum is a great tool for anyone looking to make soothing sounds of their own.

 The steel tongue drum is a newly developed instrument that is a cross between a traditional Caribbean steel drum, a wooden tongue drum and a Kalimba.
 Like the steel pan it is a steel drum that is used to play melody.
 Its sound has been compared to a Wurlitzer (Think Ray Charles), or a Fender Rhodes or the NBC chimes.